 Research confirms that highly successful schools have great school leaders.
 And the preparation of great school leaders cannot be left to chance.
 Successful preparation requires a partnership between universities, professors, experienced school leader practitioners, and local school districts.
-Producing great school leaders is the purpose of the Memphis Leadership Scholars Program.

 Results matter in today's educational environment.
 During the past decade, The University of Memphis Department of Leadership has completely rebuilt its school leadership programs to assure that graduates are well prepared to lead educational changes that can produce improved student achievement results.
 Department of Leadership graduates have proven records of success as principals, central office instructional supervisors, local school district superintendents, and state school superintendents.